stephan-nylinder/module-organising-data-dm-practices/_episodes/103-increasing-findability.md

 ### Metadata<br>
 A good and informative file name is a great start, but there is a limit to how much information you can pack into a file name before the length itself becomes a problem.
 This is where metadata comes in.
 For the purpose of findability we can associate the file name with metadata stored elsewhere, for example in a text file kept together with the files.

-> ### Example
+> ### Example <!-- Exercise instead of Example? -->
 > 20220115_MyFile_Project1_Location_Dataiteration1_V1.xml<br>
 > 20220115_MyFile_Project1_Location_Dataiteration2.xml<br>
->
+> <!-- I think the file names could be a bit more specific (not MyFile eg), and add in the text a bit of context that one would want to capture.
+Reason is that I don't think anyone would reach the solution without taking a peak on it -->
-> Write an example of metadata information explaining the above file names and the file contents, and descibe where and how to provide it
+> Write an example of metadata information explaining the above file names and the file contents, and descibe where and how to provide it.
 >
 >> ### Solution
 >> In file folder: